Darwen Ramblers F.C.: Demise

-By 1885-86, very few of the club's fixtures were attracting media attention.
-The last recorded fixture was a 4-1 defeat at Wigan A.F.C. in the Lancashire Senior Cup.
-The club did not pay its subscription to the Lancashire FA for the 1886-87 season and seems to have been wound up.
+By 1885–86, very few of the club's fixtures were attracting media attention.
+The last recorded competitive fixture was a 4–1 defeat at Wigan A.F.C. in the Lancashire Senior Cup, as, "through an error", the club did not enter the 1885–86 FA Cup.
+The club did not pay its subscription to the Lancashire FA for the 1886–87 season and seems to have been wound up.
+A club with the same name was started up in the 1888–89 season.

+Ground

+The club played at Hill Houses, from which it took its original name.
+The ground was reckoned to be "fairly level, but is far trom being a good one, owing to the "rutts", which are both numerous and deep, and render accurate passing and shooting exceptionally hard.
+The approach to the ground is very steep, and rather unique in its way, and this in itself is quite enough to render the taking of a good gate improbable even under the most favourable circumstances."